QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

 [pkrumins/the-seasoned-schemer: All the Scheme code examples from the book "The Seasoned Schemer"](https://github.com/pkrumins/the-seasoned-schemer)

-This book is continuous to book The Little Schemer, which the notes can be found in previous articles.
-So we begin with chapter 11.
+This book is continuous to book The Little Schemer.
+The notes can be found in previous articles.

 ## Chapter 11 Welcome Back to the Show {#chapter-11-welcome-back-to-the-show}

-Firstly, we are defining function `(two-in-a-row?)` to test whether there are two identical atoms in a row in a list.
-A initial trial is to use a function `(is-first?)` that takes the first and the first of the `(cdr lat)` as input to check equality.
-If it returns #f, the `(or)` predicate will make sure the function recursively check the rest of list until there are two identical atoms appear.
+Firstly, we begin by defining function `(two-in-a-row?)` to test whether there are two identical atoms in a row in a list.
+An initial trial is to use a function `(is-first?)` that checks if the first and the second atom in the list are equal.
+If not, the `(or)` predicate will make sure the function recursively checking the rest of list until there are two identical atoms appear.

 {{< highlight scheme >}}
 (define is-first?